 The next step

-Once you have your coins, there are a couple of things you can do with them.
-They not only do serve as a great payment option, you can also use them for trading, gambling, investing, etc. This is completely optional and has its risks; just holding Bitcoin has a huge benefit of its own.
+Once you have your Bitcoins, there are many things you can do from this point, like trading your Bitcoins for other cryptocurrencies that you might find an interest in, gambling for entertainment, and so much more.
+This is completely up to you and has its risks; just holding Bitcoin has a huge benefit of its own.

 For trading, we offer cryptocurrency speculation articles here on Crypto-News.
 For investing and gambling, check this article for more information: Gambling vs. investing in cryptocurrencies.